RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: Results

-We conclude that \mech reads provides the highest-quality read mapping results with the largest number of mapped bases and mapped reads.

-\subsection{\strim Analysis}
+\subsection{\strim analysis}

-Figure~\ref{fig:strim_analysis} shows the effect of \strim on validation accuracy using three different strides at which we remove a skip connection from a block.
-We use our \nas-designed model that has five blocks skip connections.
-We make three observations.
+\Copy{IR1.8/1}{Figure~\ref{fig:strim_analysis} shows the effect of \strim on validation accuracy using three different strides at which we remove a skip connection from a block, \hgb{i.e., the epoch interval at which \mbox{\strim} removes a skip connection from a block}.
+We use our \nas-designed model that has five blocks of skip connections. \hgb{We highlight the number of epochs needed to remove all the skip connections for different strides.
+For example, \texttt{Stride 1} requires five epochs to remove all the skip connections, while \texttt{Stride 3} requires fifteen epochs.}} We make three observations.
 First, \texttt{Stride 1} converges faster to the baseline accuracy compared to \texttt{Stride 2} and \texttt{Stride 3}.
 By using \texttt{Stride 1}, we quickly remove all the skip connections (in five epochs) giving enough fine-tuning iterations for the model to recover its loss in accuracy.
 Second, all the strides show the maximum drop in accuracy (1.27\%-2.88\%) when removing skip connections from block 1 and block 4.
 We observe these blocks consist of the highest number of neural network model parameters due to the skip connections (30.73\% and 25.62\% of the total model parameters are present in skip connections in block 1 and block 4, respectively).
 Therefore, the model requires more training epochs to recover its accuracy after the removal of skip connections from these blocks.
 Third, a lower stride can get rid of skip connections faster than using a higher stride.
 However, all strides eventually converge to the baseline accuracy at the expense of more training iterations.
 We conclude that \strim provides an efficient mechanism to remove hardware-unfriendly skip connections without any loss in basecalling accuracy.

-\subsection{Effect of Pruning \mech}
+\subsection{Effect of pruning \mech}

 Figure~\ref{fig:res_prune_rubicon} shows the effect of pruning \mech using two different pruning methods: unstructured element pruning and structured channel pruning.

 We make four major observations.
 First, we can remove up to 15\% and 5\% of model parameters providing 1.18\% and 1.05\% reductions in model size without any loss in accuracy by using unstructured pruning and structured pruning, respectively.
 However, unstructured pruning is unsuitable for hardware acceleration due to \hc{irregular structure}, and structured pruning provides minimal model size (or parameters) savings.
 Therefore, we do not apply these pruning techniques to optimize \mech further.
 Second, we observe a drop in accuracy for pruning levels greater than 15\% and 5\% for unstructured and structured pruning, respectively.
 This shows that \nas found an optimal architecture as there is little room for pruning \mech further without loss in accuracy.